 The Company has operating lease arrangements for store facilities and equipment.
-Facility leases generally are at a fixed rate for periods of five years with renewal options and most provide for additional contingent rentals based on a percentage of store sales in excess of stipulated amounts.
+Facility leases generally are at a fixed rate for periods of five years with renewal options.
 For leases with landlord capital improvement funding, the funded amount is recorded as a deferred liability and amortized over the term of the lease as a reduction to rent expense on the Consolidated Statements of Income.
 Equipment leases are generally for one to three year periods.